Josh Widdicombe

 Joshua Michael Widdicombe (/ˈwɪdɪkəm/; born 8 April 1983) is an English comedian, presenter and actor.
 He is best known for his appearances on The Last Leg (2012–present), Fighting Talk (2014–2016), Insert Name Here (2016–2019), Mock the Week (2012–2016) and his BBC Three sitcom Josh (2015–2017).

-He also won the first series of Taskmaster in 2015 and the show's first Champion of Champions special in 2017.
+Widdicombe also won the first series of Taskmaster in 2015 and the show's first Champion of Champions special in 2017.

-During the 2020 Covid 19 lockdown, Widdicombe started the Parenting Hell podcast with fellow comedian Rob Beckett.
+Widdicombe also hosted Hypothetical with fellow comedian James Acaster (2019–2022).
+During the 2020 COVID-19 lockdown, Widdicombe started the Parenting Hell podcast with fellow comedian Rob Beckett.

 Early life and education

-Widdicombe was born on 8 April 1983 in Hammersmith, London, and grew up in Haytor Vale, near Widecombe-in-the-Moor in Devon.
+Widdicombe was born on 8 April 1983 in Hammersmith, London, but grew up in Haytor Vale, near Widecombe in the Moor on Dartmoor in Devon.
 He attended Ilsington Church of England Primary School and South Dartmoor Community College, later studying sociology and linguistics at the University of Manchester.
+After graduation, he moved to London to complete a master's degree in magazine journalism at City, University of London.